IBM/z_ansible_collections_samples/zos_subsystems/db2/README.md

-# Ansible Db2 playbooks
+# Db2 Ansible playbooks

-The Ansible Db2 playbooks demonstrate how to prompt registered instantiable applications<sup>[1](#footnote1)</sup>, Db2 subsystems and create new instances of an application by exploiting IBM Db2 DevOps Experience for z/OS (DOE) APIs.
+The following Db2 Ansible playbooks demonstrate how to prompt registered instantiable applications<sup>[1](#footnote1)</sup>, Db2 subsystems and create new instances of an application by exploiting IBM Db2 DevOps Experience for z/OS (DOE) APIs.

 ## Db2 DevOps Experience